 Meanwhile, any extreme scores (outliers) in fathers' and mothers' data were changed into the closest value that was below or above the scores using the winsorizing method (Field, 2013) before it was further analyzed.
-The Mahalanobis Distances indicated multivariate outliers in the data for the first there hypothesis testing, but were multivariate outliers in the data for the second hypothesis testing.
+The Mahalanobis Distances indicated multivariate outliers in the data for the first hypothesis testing, but there multivariate outliers in the data for the second hypothesis testing.
 Given that Cook's Distances for the outliers were relatively small, they did not significantly affect the results of the study, and therefore, the outliers were not removed.

-As seen in Table 2, the multicollinearity assumptions in the first and hypothesis testing were met based on Tolerance and VIF values.
+As seen in Table 2, the multicollinearity assumptions in the first and second hypothesis testing were met based on Tolerance and VIF values.
 The linearity and homoscedasticity assumptions were also met based on the results of the scatter plot of the standardized residuals versus standardized predicted values, and the Glejser test for homoscedasticity.
-Meanwhile, assumption testing for normality using the Kolmogorov Smirnov test showed that data were normally distributed, except for the following variables: emotional problems (the CAPES-Emotional problems), family relationships (the PAFAS-Family relationships), and parental teamwork (the PAFAS-Parental teamwork).
-Although the transformation of data had been applied, data normally distributed. still not Therefore, it was decided to use the original data in the analyses.
+Meanwhile, 273 umption testing for normality using the Kolmogorov Smirnov test showed that data were normally distributed, except for the following variables: emotional problems (the problems).
+CAPES-Emotional 20 mily relationships (the PAFAS-Family relationships), and parental teamwork (the PAFAS-Parental teamwork).
+Although the transformation of data had been applied, data were still not normally distributed.
+Therefore, it was decided to use the original data in the analyses.

-Table 2.Results of Assumption Testing for Multicollinearity
+Results of Assumption Testing for Multicollinearity